rcolistete/MicroPython_MLX90615_driver/README.md

 [MicroPython](http://micropython.org/) and [CircuitPython](https://circuitpython.org/) driver for
 [MLX90615 IR temperature sensor](https://www.melexis.com/en/product/mlx90615/), with features :
 - reading all the RAM registers, i. e., ambient/object temperature and raw IR data;
-- reading and setting of all configurations in EEPROM registers, including PWM;
+- reading and setting of all configurations in EEPROM;
 - checking the PEC (Packet Error Code, based on CRC-8) for each reading, as default;
 - use of I2C (SMBus);
-- PWM to I2C function;
+- enable/disable PWM mode, as well as functions to configure PWM;
 - sleep and wake functions.

 ### 1) MLX90615